-This course explores contemporary issues in U.S. Employment Law.
-Students will study and analyze major employment laws, regulations and legal doctrine affecting the workplace including: the non-contractual employment relationship, equal employment opportunity, discrimination, sexual harassment, wage and hour laws, Family and Medical Leave, OSHA safety and health regulations, employee privacy and surveillance protections, and employer termination and post-termination responsibilities.
+This course will focus on contemporary issues in U.S. Employment Law.
+Students will study and analyze major employment laws, regulations, and legal doctrine affecting the workplace, including: the non-contractual employment relationship, equal employment opportunity, discrimination, sexual harassment, wage and hour laws, Family and Medical Leave, OSHA safety and health regulations, employee privacy and surveillance protections, and employer termination and post-termination responsibilities.
+(3 credits)

 - ENG 101: English Composition 1

 Student Learning Outcomes (SLOs)

 Students who successfully complete this course will be able to: